alfredobs97/time_gem/IMPLEMENTATION.md

 **Deviations from Plan:**
 - Added an `AppGoalScreen` to the onboarding flow based on user feedback.
 - Skipped `fvm exec flutter analyze` as requested by the user.

+### Phase 3: Implement Onboarding UI (Calendar Integration Screen)

+**Actions Taken:**
+- Created `lib/main_app_screen.dart` as a placeholder for the main application screen.
+- Updated `lib/calendar_integration_screen.dart` to include a warning dialog for local calendar usage and navigation to `MainAppScreen`.
+- Changed the warning dialog to a modal bottom sheet for a better user experience.

+**Learnings:**
+- Implementing a dialog for user choice provides a clear user experience for calendar integration.
+- Modal bottom sheets offer a more modern and less intrusive way to present contextual information and choices to the user compared to traditional dialogs.

+**Surprises:**
+- None.

+**Deviations from Plan:**
+- Skipped unit tests for `CalendarIntegrationScreen` for now, as per the user's instruction to focus on implementation.
+- Replaced `AlertDialog` with `showModalBottomSheet` for the warning message, as requested by the user.